-Throughout my career as a Speech-Language Pathologist and Feeding Therapist I have worked with children with Autism Spectrum Disorder (ASD) and feeding difficulties.
-Many of these kids demonstrate restrictive, rigid, and ritualistic behaviours around food and mealtimes.
+Throughout my career as a Speech-Language Pathologist and Feeding Therapist I have worked with Autistic children and feeding difficulties.
+Many of these kids demonstrate restrictive and ritualistic behaviours around food and mealtimes.
 This can sometimes lead to nutritional deficiency and can impact growth.
 Parents experience stress, burnout, and overwhelm when it comes to feeding their child.
 They frequently report that their child previously ate a variety of foods and then gradually began to eliminate foods from their diet around the age of 2.
 This is heartbreaking for parents and they feel powerless, as they watch their child drop one food after the next.
-In this blog, I will talk about why kids with autism have feeding challenges and offer strategies to help.
-I have created a free downloadable checklist with tips to help kids with autism on their feeding journey (you can find the link at the bottom of this page).
+In this blog, I will talk about why these kids have feeding challenges and offer strategies to help.
+I have created a free downloadable checklist with tips to help these kids on their feeding journey (you can find the link at the bottom of this page).

 Picky Eating and Neurodiversity

-Kids with ASD may demonstrate food selectivity or "picky eating" and may be very specific about brands, shapes, colours, and textures.
+Autistic kids may demonstrate food selectivity or "picky eating" and may be very specific about brands, shapes, colours, and textures.
 For some kids food selectivity can be mild and for others it's much more severe (e.g., only eating 1-2 foods).
 Some autistic children will only eat purees/blended meals (even as they get older), while others prefer crunchy finger foods.
 Some kids are not able to self-feed and others prefer to self-feed alone, away from others that are eating.
-Every situation is unique and no two children with autism ever walk along the same feeding path.
+Every situation is unique and no two children ever walk along the same feeding path.

 Children on the Autism Spectrum have a significantly higher incidence of feeding issues than typically developing children.
 Feeding problems occur in about 25% of all children and in 80% of those with a developmental disorder.
 The estimated prevalence of feeding problems in children with autism has been reported to be as high as 90%.
 Research has shown that children with autism may be up to five times more likely to demonstrate selective feeding.
 Children with Autism often demonstrate some or all of the following feeding challenges: